Life As a Physical Therapist

-There were about 239,800 jobs for Physical Therapist in 2016 (in the United States).
+In the United States, there were 239,800 jobs for Physical Therapist in 2016.
 New jobs are being produced at a rate of 28% which is above the national average.
 The Bureau of Labor Statistics predicts 67,100 new jobs for Physical Therapist by 2026.
-The BLS estimates 17,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 17,700 job openings in this field each year.

 The states with the most job growth for Physical Therapist (PT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or Maine.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Physical Therapists is somewhere between $60,390 and $123,350.

 Physical Therapists who work in Nevada, California, or Alaska, make the highest salaries.